Worldwide usage of police dogs: Italy

 All the law enforcement in Italy (Carabinieri, Polizia di Stato and Guardia di Finanza) have in service many patrol dogs for Public Order, Anti-Drug, Anti-explosive, Search and Rescue.
 The first train centers for police dogs in Italy were established after World War I and in 1924, Italy purchased German Shepherds from Germany for border patrol operations in the Alps.
 The Carabinieri Kennel Club was formed in 1957 to produce police dogs and train handlers in Italy.
 German and Belgian shepherds are used for multiple purposes, Labradors for drug, weapons and explosive surveillance and Rottweilers serve for protection.

 Japan

 Japan is one of the few east Asian countries that have dogs serving in law enforcement as others dislike dogs due to cultural norms.
 Between the 16th and 19th centuries, samurai had Akita service companions that would defend samurai while they slept at night.
 In modern times, the German shepherd is the common police dog of the Tokyo Metropolitan Police Department.

 Kenya

 Police dogs began their service in Kenya in 1948 as part of the Kenya Police Criminal Investigation Department of the Kenya Police.
 Since the 1950s, the main police dog in service is the German shepherd, with Labradors, Rottweilers and English Springer Spaniels being used for specialized purposes.
 Since the 2000s, the Kenya Police has increased the breeding and adoption of police dogs with the long-term goal of having canines serving in each police station of Kenya.

+Maldives

+Dogs are generally banned in the Maldives, making it the only country in the world with a total ban on dogs.
+However, exceptions exist for the national police, which maintains a small K9 unit of about 25 dogs.